LISTEN TO THIS ARTICLE

 Instead of using the funds for legitimate business expenses, Rendon indulged in a lavish lifestyle.

-She splurged the ill-gotten funds on various luxuries, including leasing a 2021 Bentley Bentayga, rent for a luxury apartment in Biscayne Bay, cosmetic dermatology procedures, and refurbishing her designer shoes.
+She splurged the ill-gotten funds on various luxuries, including leasing a 2021 Bentley Bentayga, renting a luxury apartment in Biscayne Bay, cosmetic dermatology procedures, and refurbishing her designer shoes.

 Rendon even flaunted her purchases on social media platforms like Instagram.